Manage hosted tile layers

 Keep the following in mind when you use this workflow:

 • The replacement layer you use for testing (ServiceAreasQC in this example) contains the content of the current layer in the state it was in before you updated it.
-That means you can use this testing layer to restore the old content to the current layer if you need to.
+That means you can use this testing layer to restore the old content to the current layer if needed.

 • If you need other people to test the updates before you replace the content of the current layer, share the replacement layer with a group that contains these members.